openlab-at-city-tech/openlab/wp-content/plugins/bp-groupblog/readme.txt

 2. Screenshot of the group blog page.

 == Changelog ==

+= 1.9.3 =
+* When a user leaves the group, remove them altogether from the group blog.
+* Fix cache invalidation problem that caused a failed attempt to fetch a deleted group.
+* Internal improvements to reduce direct database queries.
+* Improved compatibility with PHP 8+.
+* Improved compatibility with latest versions of WordPress.
+* Improved translator comments.
+* Improvements to inline documentation.

 = 1.9.2 =
 * Use group avatar on Site Directory for groupblogs, rather than creator user avatar.